perfecto25/rio_config/README.md

 to overwrite a template's variable with a custom value, simply provide a new variable with same name

-for example, if I want Bill's phone number to be 111-111-1111 instead of the phone number from the template, I can add a new variable called "phone" which will override the previous value coming from the template
+for example, if you want Bill's phone number to be 111-111-1111 instead of the phone number from the template, you can add a new variable called "phone" which will override the previous value coming from the template

-    [@template company]
+    @template company:
       name = Initech
-    address = 123 company drive
+      address = "123 company drive"
-    phone = 200-301-4050
+      phone = "200-301-4050"

-    [employees.Joe]
+    employees.Joe:
       @use = company
-    department = sales
+      department = "sales"

-    [employees.Bill]
+    employees.Bill:
       @use = company
-    department = engineering
+      department = "engineering"
-    phone = 111-111-1111
+      phone = "111-111-1111"

   result